 Spectroscopic Unit Converter

 A spectacular example has been provided in Ref.
-[9].
-It has been demonstrated there that on using a Drude fit to silver data, an optimal lattice structure with the largest complete photonic band gap (CPBG) is a square lattice, whereas on using experimental silver data, an optimal lattice structure with the largest CPBG turns out to be a triangular lattice.
-The reason behind the above behavior is that CPBG is sensitive to the slope of the dielectric constant in the proximity of zero.
-One can verify that a Drude fit yields typically much smaller slope compared to the real experimental data.
+[12], where photonic band structure of two-dimensional metallic and metallo-dielectric photonic crystals was calculated.
+It has been demonstrated there that on using a Drude fit to silver data, an optimal lattice structure with the largest complete photonic band gap (CPBG) was a square lattice, whereas on using experimental silver data, an optimal lattice structure with the largest CPBG turned out to be a triangular lattice.
+(An additional information can be found here.)
+The reason behind the above behavior was that CPBG width turned out to be sensitive to the slope of the dielectric constant in the proximity of zero.
+One can verify that a Drude fit yields typically much smaller slope of the real part of the dielectric function compared to the true experimental data in the proximity of zero of the real part.

 REFERENCES